csuchico-csci551/Conway-s-Game-of-Life/README.md

 * 30 - timing data/methodology
 * 30 - conclusions/questions drawn from testing

+### Evaluation Platform Caveat

+I will be evaluating that your code works most likely on my Jetson nano cluster; however, if you used an alternative cluster make sure you document that.
+If your code does not compile/run/etc during grading you may be asked to demo your code working correctly during my office hours for credit on this assignment.

 ## Extra Credit

 * For an extra 10 points of EC on this assignment.
 So not sure I'll be able to get the environment onto the lab machines; however, if it's possible reimplement your code in Rust and include the Rust implementations in your comparisons.
 How does Rust compare to your original implementations in scalability/speed/etc?